 In 2007 Ian Banks was commissioned by Art & Architecture Journal working in conjunction with the US publication Public Art Review to write two articles for Issue# 37 – Fall/Winter 2007 Volume 19 Number 1 THE PRESENT STATE: England, Ireland, Scotland and Wales.
 The writing of both articles was co-funded by Arts Council England, under its Grants for the Arts funding programme.
-The articles were:
+The two articles were:

 - The Art of becoming Civil in Northern Ireland: Practice-Based Research at INTERFACE (Interview with Declan McGonagle, Director of INTERFACE, the Centre for Research in Art, Technologies and Design at the University of Ulster – page 40)

 - Artists Taking the Lead: Visionary Shift in U.K. Arts Policy or Just Cultural Spin? (page 50)

 Public Art Review is a publication of FORECAST Public Artworks and is the main American magazine covering public art activities.
 A catalog of their past issues dating from 1989 (and including this issueare) are available online through the University of Minnesota’s UMedia Archive.

 Scroll down to read: The Art of Becoming Civil which explored the work of Professor Declan McDonagle, Director of INTERFACE at the University of Ulster, and his call for a more civil art of power-sharing in Northern Ireland.